Thinking about suicide? 9-8-8 is here to help. Call or text 9-8-8 toll-free, anytime. English and French.

 Participant Information

-Please join us and start your journey to peer support work!
+Please join us and start your journey in peer support work!

 At CMHA-Edmonton Region, we acknowledge that we are on Treaty 6 Territory, a traditional meeting ground, gathering place, and traveling route to the Cree, Saulteaux, Blackfoot, Métis, Dene, and Nakota Sioux.
 We honor the history and culture of the Indigenous peoples with whom we share this land.
 Our commitment to fostering strong relations with Indigenous communities is a core part of our identity as we work together toward mental wellness and healing.